 DAY BY DAY DETAILED ITINERARY

 Take the morning flight from Denpasar, Bali to Maumere, it takes only 90 minutes or so and costs IDR 550,000-650,000 (40-60 USD) depending on the season.
 Once you’re out of the airport at Maumere ignore the dozens of taxi drivers shouting out prices and take a prepaid taxi to Coconut Garden Beach Resort which is about a half an hour’s drive.
 It will cost IDR 100,000 (7 USD).
 Spend the day relaxing in paradise and watch a magical sunset on the beach.
-I spent a total of IDR 1,104,000 (80 USD) for my stay here in a sea bungalow, meals, kayak and SUP board rentals included.
+I spent a total of IDR 1,104,000 (80 USD) for my stay here in a sea bungalow, meals, kayak, and SUP board rentals included.

 Start your journey to Moni after checking out at noon.
-The staff at the resort is extremely friendly and will help you book a taxi which will cost about IDR 800,000 (60 USD) and if you’re lucky you will find fellow travellers to share the taxi too.
+The staff at the resort is extremely friendly and will help you book a taxi which will cost about IDR 800,000 (60 USD) and if you’re lucky you will find fellow travelers to share the taxi too.
 On the way to Moni, stop for a late lunch and swim at Koka beach and don’t forget to take the stairs up to check out the aerial view of the beach.
 You will reach Moni by 6ish in the evening.
 There are several guesthouses/homestays available for you to spend the night.
 I stayed at Anton Eri Lodge for IDR 150,000 (11USD) for the night.
-The owner of this guest house doubles up as a driver and will drive you to Kelimutu National Park for 300,000 (22 USD) the following day, which again can be split with fellow travellers.
+The owner of this guest house doubles up as a driver and will drive you to Kelimutu National Park for 300,000 (22 USD) the following day, which again can be split with fellow travelers.
 You can have a wholesome dinner at a local shack for as little as IDR 50,000 (3 USD).
 Moni is a tiny village that does not have 4G or Wi-Fi, not even adequate street lights at night, carry a torch or save up your cell phone battery for the night.

 Wake up by 4.30 am and head up to Kelimutu for the sunrise.
 It takes about 45 minutes through winding mountain roads to get to the park entrance.
 You will have to pay a park entrance fee of IDR 150,000 (11 USD) on weekdays and IDR 225,000 (17 USD) on Sundays.
 Make sure you dress warm and wear comfortable shoes.
 Enjoy the morning at the volcanic lakes and head back after breakfast.